cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.1v0.1
 Agencies SHOULD disable sharing outside of the organization's domain.

-- Rationale
-  - To have the tightest control over access to documents created within the organization, agencies should disable sharing from outside the organization.
+- _Rationale:_ To have the tightest control over access to documents created within the organization, agencies should disable sharing from outside the organization.
 Disabling external sharing will block any collaboration from outside the organization and will prevent disseminating documents outside the organization.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023
 - Note:
   - This policy restricts information sharing
   - This policy prevents data leakage outside of the organization